 a series of photographic prints and GIF files, 2018 – 2020

-Doroszenko employed many methods of creating images: preparing three-dimensional collages constructed from stock images and her own portraits, photographing the scenes, printing in large sizes, physically manipulating prints, and digitally editing selected photos.
-In the final work, Doroszenko left visible traces of digital processing, partly revealing her working methods in order to provoke discussion about digital beauty.
+Doroszenko employed many methods of creating images and left visible traces of digital processing, partly revealing her working methods to provoke discussion about contemporary beauty.

 The „Body Editor” project has been awarded in many international photographic competitions, among others Inaugural Der Greif – Organization for Contemporary Photography and the World Photography Organisation open call and Debut – Lithuanian Photographers Association.